 Further zooming in, Fraym data highlights the Yamaltu/Deba LGA as an area where aggregate statistics mask significant hyperlocal differences.
 While this LGA has a food insecurity score of 66 out of 100, there are communities in the region that score as high as 73 and as low as 50 on the food insecurity scale – a 23-point swing.
 Only at the 1 km2 level can we see the drastic variation in an area that appeared to have similar food insecurity levels as the state average.

-Over the next two years, Fraym will build on this work and produce a full suite of component indicators to measure fortified food access in Ethiopia, Nigeria, and in Uttar Pradesh and Bihar in India.
+Over the next two years, Fraym will build on this work and produce a full suite of component indicators to measure fortified food access in three countries.
 The result will be a comprehensive, subnational proxy measure for fortified food coverage to inform programming, policy, and investment in this critical component of nutrition programming.
 To understand more about our framework and approach, download our inception report.